Ultimate Race Pro

-Ultimate Race Pro (stylized as Ultim@te Race Pro) is a racing video game, created by Kalisto Entertainment and published by MicroProse, developed in 1997 and released in 1998.
+Ultimate Race Pro (stylized as Ultim@te Race Pro) is a racing video game, which was created by Kalisto Entertainment, developed in 1997, and published by MicroProse, and released in 1998.
 It was bundled with PowerVR boards.

 Gameplay

 The game allows a selection of 16 cars, 6 tracks, and weather choices.
-People can play alone, against the computer, or multiplayer.
+People can play individually, versus the computer, or multiplayer.
 When playing against the PC (8 opponents), players can choose between easy, normal, and hard difficulty.

 Development

 The game was showcased at E3 1997.

 Critical reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 Next Generation called it "a great experience for all PC race drivers."

 The game sold over 1 million units worldwide.